One of the most calming and powerful actions you can do to intervene in a stormy world is to stand up and show your soul.

 You are right in your assessments.
 The lustre and hubris some have aspired to while endorsing acts so heinous against children, elders, everyday people, the poor, the unguarded, the helpless, is breathtaking.
 Yet, I urge you, ask you, gentle you, to please not spend your spirit dry by bewailing these difficult times.
 Especially do not lose hope.

 Violence remains a normality in too many parts of the world, perpetrated and received by a diverse array of beliefs and collective groups.
 Distraction tends to win more often than not, unless you are right there in the thick of the issue.
 Then survival is all that matters.
 It’s hard to digest all that has come to pass in the last 24 hours, 12 months, 20 years.
-I think this means we need to grieve that which has been lost, that which has died (from ideas to trust to ways of doing things), that which we or our children will never have, and that which is at this very moment fading away.
+Truly, I don’t think it’s actually possible to digest it, nor should it be.
+I think this means we need to grieve that which has been lost, that which has died (from individuals to ideas to trust to ways of doing things), that which we or our children will never have, and that which is at this very moment fading away.
 Stephen Jenkinson says, “Grief requires us to know the time we are in.
 We don’t require hope to proceed.
 We require grief to proceed.”

 We are in a dark time.
 But as Dr. Estes points out, “we were made for these times.”
 Candles and flashlights and signal fires abound.